 Is my child now required to file a tax return?

 As with any Canadian citizen, your child isn’t generally required to file a tax return they have no tax owing.
 Usually the amount earned by a minor child doesn’t hit the basic personal credit amount (around $11,000) meaning they won’t owe tax on their earnings.
 There are some exceptions.

 The better question is, should my child file a tax return?

 Absolutely!
 And for so many reasons.

-- If your child had any income tax (or CPP premiums) deducted at the source, chances are he’ll receive those deductions back as a refund.
+- If your child had any income tax (or CPP premiums) deducted at the source, chances are they’ll receive those deductions back as a refund.

 - Filing a return sets up your child’s information with CRA for future years.
 Many first returns still need to be mailed in, as opposed to NetFiling.
-Once the first return is processed, your child’s info will be file, enabling him to file electronically in the future.
-Trust me, sending in a paper return for a high schooler is generally much easier than waiting until little Johnny has tuition credits, medical expenses, or bus passes to claim.
+Once the first return is processed, your child’s info will be filed, enabling them to file electronically in the future.
+Trust me, sending in a paper return for a high schooler is generally much easier than waiting until they have tuition credits or medical expenses to claim.

 - RRSP contribution room begins as soon as earned income is reported.
-Even if you child doesn’t purchase RRSP’s (which he can if he chooses to, even though he’s under 18), his contribution room will begin to accumulate as soon as he reports his earned income on his tax return.
+Even if you child doesn’t purchase RRSP’s (which they can if they choose to, even though they are under 18), their contribution room will begin to accumulate as soon as they report their earned income on their tax return.